 Who Buys Used Tractors Near Me

 You can sell a junk tractor even if it no longer runs.
 There are certain buyers, like salvage yards, who are interested in stripping the functioning parts and reselling them.
-A tractor that runs will sell for higher then a tractor that doesn’t.
+A tractor that runs will sell for higher than a tractor that doesn’t.
 Just be aware selling a used tractor doesn’t mean it has to be working.

 Here are some choices for who buys used tractors near me…